Smrutirekha28/MERN04M007/dec/week2/day2/README.md

 -> it is a file where we can write both html and javascript ->if we want  to write any javascript code we have to use {}
 ->eg: {console.log("hii")}
-->it is a component
+->if we want  to write any html code we have to use () ->it is a component
 ->component has two part
     1. class based